What is Penile Cancer?

 The lymph nodes are part of the system that normally helps excess fluid drain out of the legs and back into the bloodstream.
 Removing many lymph nodes in an area can lead to abnormal swelling from problems with fluid drainage.
 This condition is called lymphedema.
 Lymphedema can occur even when only one lymph node or the lymph nodes from only one groin area are removed.

-Possible side effects of radiation to the pelvic area and groin lymph nodes include tiredness, nausea, or diarrhea.
+Possible side effects of radiation to the pelvic area and groin lymph nodes include tiredness, nausea, or diarrhea, as well as redness and irritation of the skin.

 Chemotherapy has different side effects depending on the type and dose of drugs given and the length of time they are taken.
 These side effects can include hair loss, mouth sores, loss of appetite, nausea and vomiting, diarrhea, increased chance of infections (due to low white blood cell counts), easy bruising or bleeding (due to low blood platelet counts) and fatigue (due to low red blood cell counts.)